TISUnion/Carpet-TIS-Addition/README.md

 - 1.16.4, for Minecraft 1.16.2 to 1.16.4
 - 1.17, for Minecraft 1.17 snapshots

+Current archived branches:
+- 1.16, for Minecraft 1.16 to 1.16.1

 For general new features, implement them in 1.15.2 branch first then merge it into other branches

 Branches merge order:
 - 1.15.2 -> 1.14.4
 - 1.15.2 -> 1.16.4 -> 1.17
+- 1.15.2 -> master (when release)

 For version specific fixes / patches, implement them in relevant branches

-master branches usually only receives doc updates and merge from 1.15.2 during release
+master branches usually only receives doc updates directly

-Try not to affect version compatibility it's necessary
+Try not to affect version compatibility unless it's necessary

+English doc and Chinese doc are aligned line by line btw